benjamin-t-brown/tavernity/README.md

 In this game you run a medieval tavern as best you can before your patrons burn it to the ground.

-Controls: Arrows and Space Bar
+Controls: Arrows/Numpad and Space Bar

 Development